Polly Lou Livingston

-Polly Lou Livingston (May 6, 1929 – January 24, 2021) was an American voice actress and icon known for her role as Tree Trunks in the animated series, Adventure Time.
+Polly Lou Livingston (May 6, 1929 – January 24, 2021) was an American voice actress known for her role as Tree Trunks in the Cartoon Network animated series Adventure Time.

 Early life and education

 Polly Lou was born to M.O. and Pauline Simon in Victoria, Texas.
 She grew up in a tight-knit Jewish community.

 The family business, M.O.
 Simon Company, was a department store where she developed her personal style.
 She often traveled with her father to New York on business trips.

 Livingston's paternal grandfather came to the U.S. from Russia during the Jewish persecution under the Czar.
 They immigrated through Ellis island, where their surname was changed from "Spitalny" to "Simon."

 Livingston attended Stephens College in Columbia, Missouri.

 Career

 Livingston was known for her sense of fashion and dress.
 Her love of fashion developed early, and she was involved in the family's department store.
 She was a buyer for the store, and met many famous designers on her trips to New York.
 She also worked in San Antonio as a personal shopper for Frost Brothers.

 Her wedding dress was designed by Claire McCardell and is part of the permanent fashion collection at the University of Texas, where Livingston donated her clothing.

 Livingston was well known for Polly Lou's Party's; "A visual whirlwind of theatrical whimsy with every detail perfectly executed."

 In 2008, Pendleton Ward, a fellow San Antonio native and a close family friend, cast Livingston to play Tree Trunks on the Cartoon Network animated series Adventure Time, which premiered on April 5, 2010.

 In 2014, the San Antonio Current awarded her "Best Dressed Woman" and lauded her unique sense of style.

 Livingston sat on the Dean’s Council of Fine Arts at the University of Texas as well as the Gala Committee for UT’s Center for the Performing Arts.